qhmed67/ReadmeTest/README.md

 </p>

 #### 2. DFD Level 0
-Level 0 breaks down Process 0.0 into its primary functional subsystems and introduces the main data stores.
+Level 0 breaks down Process 0.0 into its primary functional subsystems.
+To keep this level clean, all data is routed to a single central database store.

 ```mermaid
 flowchart TB